Table of Contents

 As of 2021, the man with the most centuries in test cricket is Sachin Tendulkar.
-In a fourteen-year career, the Indian batsman made 51 hundreds in the test format.
+In a fourteen-year career, Tendulkar made 51 hundreds in the test format.

-Tendulkar made his first test century as a 17 year old against England at Old Trafford in 1990.
+Tendulkar made his maiden test century as a 17 year old against England at Old Trafford in 1990.

 One Day Internationals